 - Additional Factors- As a general rule, an injury sustained while traveling to or from work is not compensable unless the situation falls within one of five exceptions.
 Furthermore, claims will be denied if they are not medically justified; claims based on minor injuries that in no way impede work or cause pain will not be granted.
 If an injured worker tests positive for illegal drugs on a test administered by a medical provider after an accident, the insurance company and employer will almost certainly deny a claim on that basis alone.
 Being intoxicated when the injury occurs is a hurdle that is particularly difficult to overcome.
 However, a positive drug test is not an automatic bar against recovery provided the injured worker was not intoxicated at the time of the accident or if the intoxication did not cause the accident.
 Lastly, employers likely will deny claims that arise out of horseplay or roughhousing on the job.
 Determining whether or not that denial is justified frequently depends upon who initiated the horseplay.

 - Not Talking to an Attorney- Going into a hearing without an attorney advocating on your behalf can often lead to negative consequences.
 Without doubt, the insurance companies will have an attorney.
 Retaining an attorney could make all the difference in the outcome of your workers’ compensation claim.

 Many of the above matters can be brought to naught with diligent advocates working on your behalf.
 Often times, denials are a result of predisposed positions taken by employers and insurance companies or are only supported by “creative” arguments or interpretations of the law.
-The attorneys at Chappell, Smith & Arden, have helped injured workers overcome dozens of the issues that frequently plague workers’ compensation claims.
+The attorneys at Chappell Smith & Arden, P.A., have helped injured workers overcome dozens of the issues that frequently plague workers’ compensation claims.